Discover how to maximize energy savings with a low-e coating

-reflect heat back into the room
+Double-pane windows with low-e coating reflect heat back into the room during the winter.

 Most of us have heard about "low-e glass."
 After all, low-e technology has been used among windows since the mid-1970s, and every major window and door manufacturer offers low-e glass on their products.
-But if you're in the market for new windows, replacement windows, or exterior doors that contain insulated glass, it's smart to get up to speed on how low-emissivity films work, what the difference is between "hard-coat" and "soft-coat" versions, and how to make sure your new glass qualifies for different rebate programs.
+But if you're in the market for new windows, replacement windows, or replacement doors that contain insulated glass, it's smart to get up to speed on how low-emissivity films work, what the difference is between "hard-coat" and "soft-coat" versions, and how to make sure your new glass qualifies for different rebate programs.

 Dr. Energy Saver dealers are up to date on this technology and can easily apply low-e glass replacement windows in your home.
 Schedule a home energy audit or estimate for replacement windows and discover the advantages to this product for yourself!